ErikOnBike/CodeParadise/docs/Implementation.md

 CodeParadise allows you to create web applications without having to resort to Javascript.
 Since the browser can normally only run Javascript, Javascript is needed to bootstrap a Smalltalk VM and its plugins.
 The VM is based on [SqueakJS VM](https://squeak.js.org).
 Apart from that, no Javascript should be necessary.
 If needed, existing JavaScript libraries can be used with CodeParadise.
 These have to be wrapped in a VM plugin or use a generic approach of sending messages.
 This later is only possible when the JavaScript library has a simple interface to which regular Smalltalk objects can be mapped.
 Have some explicit needs?
 Please contact me.

 Web applications can be built using CodeParadise in a number of flavors:
-* Bare metal (see `CpServerApplicationz`) - you will have to create any interaction with the browser yourself
+* Bare metal (see `CpServerApplication`) - you will have to create any interaction with the browser yourself
 * Plain vanilla (see `CpWebApplication`) - you will receive DOM functionality to interact with
 * Full monthy (see `CpMvpWebApplication`) - you will receive Model View Presenter functionality